 We saw the topics driving traffic to these sites in 2014, but popular articles were a separate metric providing different insights.
 For example, if we look at individual articles driving traffic to CNN, we get quite a different story.

 This came as a surprise: topping the list of most popular stories on CNN.com for 2014 was an article titled, “Your Facebook Life in 62 Seconds.”
 The article covered Facebook’s release of the 62-second clip showing users their most liked posts, stories, and pictures since the year they joined the social network.

 It’s important to note that more desktop views doesn’t necessarily mean more engagement.
 While the headline seemed to pique curiosity about the new Facebook highlight, most users lost interest after a few minutes.

 By contrast, US midterm elections seemed to hold users’ attention for a whole lot longer.

 For the Nytimes.com, 2014 was about quality over quantity.
-The website increased average visit duration from around 9 minutes to almost 15, which is great progress for a news site.
+The website increased average session duration from around 9 minutes to almost 15, which is great progress for a news site.
 This means users are staying longer to read the articles.